Ryan Freel: Career

+Personal life

 Freel was very spiritual and religious.
 He believed all his fans deserved respect and would sign all cards and mementos presented to him.

 During his stay with the Reds, he was instrumental in helping develop their famous Reds Rookie Success League.
 He served as the Players Ambassador to that Rookie League for the Reds.
 The Reds recognized Ryan in July 2013 by annually awarding the "Ryan Freel Heart and Hustle Award" to a member of each league.

-Post retirement Freel founded Big League Development Baseball Inc (BLD) and went on to coach the 11U team to Cooperstown.
+Post retirement, Freel founded Big League Development Baseball Inc (BLD) and went on to coach the 11U team to Cooperstown.
 All teams under his management 9U to 11U had winning seasons.

 Injuries

 On May 28, 2007, Freel was injured in a game against the Pittsburgh Pirates when chasing a deep drive to right-center field.
 Freel and right fielder Norris Hopper collided, resulting in Freel's head and neck hitting Hopper and finally the warning track.
 He was transported by ambulance to Good Samaritan Hospital, where he was reported to be coherent with feeling in his extremities.
 Freel began working out on June 15, about 2 weeks after the collision.
 He was briefly sent to the AAA Louisville Bats for rehabilitation.
 Freel began getting random headaches and pains in his head, which delayed his return for another 2 weeks.
 On July 3, 2007, 1 month and 5 days after the accident, Freel returned to play for the Cincinnati Reds and was healthy until being placed on the 15-day DL with torn cartilage in his right knee on August 7.

 In 2009 with the Baltimore Orioles, he was hit in the head by a pickoff throw while on second base.
 He was put on the disabled list after the injury, and officially retired a year later.